-In line with Deutsche Bank's strategy and its objectives of standardization and simplification, Deutsche Bank plans to continue to optimize its branch networks and to improve its efficiency, and thus expect the number of employees to further decline in 2017.
+In line with Deutsche Bank's strategy and Deutsche Bank's objectives of standardization and simplification, Deutsche Bank plans to continue to optimize Deutsche Bank's branch networks and to improve Deutsche Bank's efficiency, and thus Deutsche Bank expects the number of employees to further decline in 2017.
 The resulting decrease in compensation expenses combined with the deconsolidation impact from the sale of the PCS business in 2016 is expected to reduce Deutsche Bank's cost base.
-Inflation rate effects as well as continued investment spending (e.g. in digitalization) will partly counteract this.
-Deutsche Bank's noninterest expenses will also continue to be influenced by further transformation and integration measures, including measures which will be taken for the foreseen integration of its German retail operations.
+Inflation rate effects as well as continued investment spending (e.g., in digitalization) and higher performance-related compensation will partly counteract this, so that Deutsche Bank expects its noninterest expenses to be essentially flat compared to last year.
+Deutsche Bank's noninterest expenses will also continue to be influenced by further transformation and integration measures, including measures which will be taken for the foreseen integration of Deutsche Bank's German retail operations.